Harsh 70s Reality

 Harsh 70s Reality is the fourth studio album by The Dead C, released in 1992 by Siltbreeze.

 The opening track "Driver U.F.O." is performed over a recording of Douglas Lilburn's "Poem in Time of War".
-Side two closer "Suffer Bomb Damage" is an homage to the This Heat recording "Suffer Bomb Disease".
+Side two closer "Suffer Bomb Damage" is a homage to the This Heat recording "Suffer Bomb Disease".
 Stephen Malkmus of the rock band Pavement has cited the record as one of his top 10 all-time favourite albums.